MVPeter/06-Server-Side-APIs/README.md

 The site will:

-- Seach by city and show the current weather and 5 day forcast
+- Search by city and show the current weather and 5 day forcast
     - Present the current date and Future dats.
     - Icon representing the current and future weather.
     - Display the current and future temperatures.